gatling/frontline-doc/content/reference/current/pools/openstack/index.md

 ---
 title: "Openstack"
-description: "Openstack pool are a configuration of Openstack injectors"
+description: "Openstack pools are a configuration of Openstack injectors"
 lead: "Deploy FrontLine injectors on an OpenStack Cluster (ie OVH, City Cloud and Rackspace)"
 date: 2021-03-26T09:41:12+01:00
 lastmod: 2021-03-26T09:41:12+01:00